smucsclub/hacksmu/index.md

   [
     "What if I don't have experience?",
-    "You can come learn at our workshops and from our mentors.
+    "Not a problem!
+You can come learn at our workshops and from our mentors.
 We will also award prizes for non-tech categories such as humor, aesthetics, creativity, and more."
   ],
   [
     "Who can apply?",